- Search The Registry

 - My Account

 *Mabel Mercer was born on this date in 1900.
-She was an African American cabaret singer.
+She was a Black cabaret singer.

 As a cabaret/saloon singer, she didn't just sing for her audience, she gave concerts, cabaret concerts, as it were.
 By the late 1920s Mercer had pretty much settled down in Paris, it was there where she ran into her first experiences with racism; which were to plague her for most of her life.
 In 1931, a turning point in her life, she went to work for Bricktop helping to run her famous club at 66 Rue Pigalle.
 There she met Josephine Baker, the Windsors, Ernest Hemingway, Gertrude Stein, F. Scott Fitzgerald, Vincent Youmans, and Duke Ellington, among many other notables of the day.
 Django Reinhardt was fascinated by her and wrote a song, Mabel, in her honor.